Click on the file to download the resource you need.

 This garment does not contain latex

-Please follow the washing instructions below to maintain the elasticity and longevity of your garment, a copy of which is printed on the silk label sewn into your garment.
+Please follow the washing instructions below to maintain the longevity of your garment, a copy of which is printed on the silk label sewn into your Jobskin® Corset.

 Wash your garment separately for the first time to avoid any colour run.
-Medigarments Ltd recommend turning your garment inside out and fastening any zips prior to washing as this helps to protect and prolong the life of your garment.
+We recommend closing any hook-and-loop fastenings prior to washing as this helps to protect and prolong the life of your garment.

 TIP: After hand washing, tightly roll your garment inside a thick towel to remove excess moisture, then dry flat on a second dry towel.